jenaleigh01/yoga-at-the-barn-blog/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a user, I can like other users' comments, therefore informing other users' that I have enjoyed their comment. **(MUST HAVE)**
+As a user, social media links are available for me to follow the club online. **(SHOULD HAVE)**

 **Acceptance Criteria**

-**AC1** - When a logged in user, a clickable like button or icon is available on each post to engage with other users' submitted comments.
+**AC1** - Social media links are available across all pages, making it easy for a user to follow the club on a social platform of choice.